How Christians Can Experience a Sense of Belonging

 They Will Know We are Christians By Our Love

-As we overflow with love, forgiveness, encouragement, kindness and compassion in our relationships as believers, this should flow into our relationship with people who are not Christians.
+Firstly, it is through our union with Christ that we overflow with love, forgiveness, encouragement, kindness and compassion in our relationships as believers.
+Then this flows into our relationship with others.

-First they will know that we are Christians by the love we show them and each other.
-Then they will see and feel the distinctiveness of our love because it flows from the very heart of God our Father.
+People know that we are Christians by the love we show them and each other.
+They see and feel the distinctiveness of our love because it flows from our fellowship with Jesus, from the very heart of God.
+This love is depicted in the Father's Love Letter, above.

 Newbrough, J. & Greenwood, C. (1993).
 Support Group Leader's.
 Edmonds, WA: Woman's Aglow Fellowship International.